 Corn, together with rice and wheat, is one of the most important cereal crops in the world with total production of 591 million tonnes in 2000 (FAOSTAT Database 2001).
 The majority of grain and forage derived from maize is used in animal feed.
-Maize grain is also used in industrial products, such as ethyl alcohol by fermentation and highly refined starch by wet-milling.

-Domestic production of corn in Australia and New Zealand is supplemented by the import of a small amount of corn-based products, largely as high-fructose corn syrup, which is not currently manufactured in either Australia or New Zealand.
+Maize grain is also used for industrial products such as ethyl alcohol and highly refined starch.
+Domestic production of corn in Australia and New Zealand is supplemented by the import of a small amount of corn-based food ingredients, largely high-fructose corn syrup which is not currently manufactured in either Australia or New Zealand.
 Such products are processed into breakfast cereals, baking products, extruded confectionery and corn chips.
-Other corn products such as cornstarch are also imported and used by the food industry for the manufacture of dessert mixes and canned foods.
+Other food ingredients such as oils and cornstarch are also imported and used by the food industry for the manufacture of dessert mixes and canned foods.